-Each registered solar car occupant will be allowed one container to contain his/her required ballast (two containers are allowed if a common ballast container is used).
+Each registered solar car occupant will be allowed one container to contain his/her required ballast.
 Containers will be a single colored canvas bank (coin) bag with dimensions of 305 mm x 482.5 mm.
 Ballast must be able to be contained within the canvas bag allowing security seals to be applied.
 Consideration should be made to ensure that a full ballast container will fit securely in the car's ballast carrier(s).

-9.7.B Common Ballast Bags
+9.7.B Ballast Box